Announcements and upcoming events

 By Joyce Sinakhone

-Joyce Sinakhone is conducting her master’s thesis research on the fast-food workers movement, and is assisting the Center in launching its new Master’s in Labor and Global Workers’ Rights program.
+Joyce Sinakhone is writing her Master’s paper on alternative models of union organizing, and she is assisting the Center in launching its new Master’s in Labor and Global Workers’ Rights program.